syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 **Applying** **built****-****in** **styles**

-DocIO provides a set of predefined styles to the user.
-You can apply those predefined styles as like shown in the below code snippet.
+DocIO provides a set of predefined styles.
+You can apply those predefined styles as shown in the following code example.

 {% highlight c# %}
 [C#]

-//Open an input Word template
+//Opens an input Word template

 WordDocument document = new WordDocument();

-//This method will add a section & a paragraph in the document
+//This method adds a section and a paragraph in the document

 document.EnsureMinimal();

 IWParagraph paragraph = document.LastParagraph;

-//Append the content into the paragraph
+//Appends the content into the paragraph

 paragraph.AppendText("Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua");

-//Applying the style to paragraph
+//Applies the style to paragraph

 paragraph.ApplyStyle(BuiltinStyle.Emphasis);